atiquinnn/FHS-Zapisky/Old Norse Literature/Old Norse Literature.md

 		- Indigenous
 			- Dont pretend to be historical
 			- Quite funny with interesting stories
-	- Contemporary + Bishops -- samtídasoegur
+	- Contemporary + Bishops -- samtídasögur
 		- Written in the time of writing (circa 13th century)
 		- Describe Iceland at that time
 		- Last days of the Icelandic free state
 		- Describe how the democratic system fell
- -